genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 5. Connected Select renderer

-This is a select renderer that creates a `select` component with options.
+Connected Select renderer is a select renderer that creates a `select` component with options.

 ```ts
 const connectedSelectUISchema = {